×

 We asked people in Lake Chapala if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be aware of and respectful of local customs while visiting Lake Chapala.
 Be mindful of the local clothing customs; avoid wearing revealing attire, particularly in more conservative areas.
 It is also important to be respectful of religious beliefs and practices, so avoid displaying symbols, proselytizing, or openly criticizing religious beliefs.
 Moreover, be respectful of local elders and leaders, and be considerate when taking photographs or videos of local people or buildings, as many may consider this to be intrusive or inappropriate.
-Finally, when speaking to local people, it is important to be mindful of Mexican cultural norms; using too much slang or being overly direct may be seen as rude," said one expat in Lake Chapala.
+Finally, when speaking to local people, it is important to be mindful of Mexican cultural norms; using too much slang or being overly direct may be seen as rude," said one expat who made the move to Lake Chapala.

 Why do people move to Lake Chapala?